QualityInformationFramework/qif-validation-tools/xml_validate/README.md

 * `xml_validate` - the path to the xml_validate EXE file (from Step 1, above)
 * `xsd` - the path to the QIF schemas.
 [You need to download these yourself from the QIF Standards website](https://www.qifstandards.org/).
-* `qif_folder` - the path to the folder containing the instance files to check
+* `qif_folder` - the path to the folder containing the instance files to validate

 Once you have all these variables set, just run the batch file.